Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 pile of US currency, American dollar bills

-There are three types of special service fees.
-First, applicants can pay and additional $60 to expedite the processing of a passport application form.
-This reduces the processing time by several weeks.
 Expedited service can be requested when applying in person at a local facility, by mail for renewals, or at a regional passport agency.

-Another way to speed up the delivery of your new passport is to request 1-2 day delivery.
+2. Expedited Delivery Fee - Another way to speed up the delivery of your new passport is to request 1-2 day delivery.
 The fee for this service is currently $19.53.
 Note, this is only available for passport books.

-One special service only applies to applicants of new passports who do not have proof of citizenship, but who were previously issued a passport.
+3. File Search Fee - This special service only applies to applicants of new passports who do not have proof of citizenship, but who were previously issued a passport.
 These applicants can pay $150 for a File Search.
-Passport Services will search their files to locate any record of U.S. citizenship for that applicant that they have archived.

-Click here for complete passport fee schedule.
+Click here for the complete list of passport fees.

 Will you be requesting any of these special services?
 If so, you need to add them to the required fees you will be paying.